Issei20/TOP-Landingpage/README.md

 This is the project from PROJECT: LANDING PAGE of The Odin project.

+The purpose of this project was to make a Landing page to practice using html/css

 Images used :
 Okinawa photo : Spacy Goody (Pexels)
 Kyoto photo : Satoshi Hirayama (Pexels)